listed in order of year Ph.D. was completed

 The photo is of Joshua at the Desk of Dr. Wilhelm Wundt at the University of Leipzig Germany.
 He is holding his cane and touching one of the Ebbinghaus memory training devices.

-Joshua is a military leader for all base mental health programs and services.
+Joshua is an Air Force leader for all base mental health programs and services.
 He is responsible for individual, group assessments & treatment, leads outreach and prevention activities, conflict resolution, and provides command / leadership organizational consultation for 4,000 joint-service and civilian beneficiaries at the largest National Security Agency field site outside of the US.
 Joshua can be contacted at: email@example.com

 Christie Simpson-McKenzie (2008)